dasrefactor/seriesseed/equity/Refactor Series Seed - Term Sheet.md

 ### Conversion:

 Each shares of Series Seed is convertible into one share of Common Stock (subject to proportional adjustments for stock splits, stock dividends and the like) at any time at the option of the holder.
-[Conversion ratio will be subject to adjustment on a broad-based, weighted average basis in the event of subsequent issuances at a price less than the Original Issue Price (as adjusted) subject to customary exceptions.]

 ### Voting Rights:

 Votes together with the Common Stock on all matters on an as-converted basis.
-Approval of a majority of the Preferred Stock required to (i) adversely change rights of the Preferred Stock; (ii) change the authorized number of shares; (iii) authorize a new series of Preferred Stock having rights senior to or on parity with the Preferred Stock; (iv) redeem or repurchase any shares (other than pursuant to employee or consultant agreements); (v) declare or pay any dividend; (vi) change the number of directors; or (vii) liquidate or dissolve, including any change of control.
+Approval of a majority of the Preferred Stock required to (i) adversely change rights of the Preferred Stock; (ii) change the authorized number of shares; (iii) authorize a new series of Preferred Stock having rights senior to or on parity with the Preferred Stock; (iv) redeem or repurchase any shares (other than pursuant to employee or consultant agreements); or (v) declare or pay any dividend.

 ### Documentation:

-This Term Sheet, and the related investment documents, have been prepared using industry-curated documents made available via an automated document generator located at https://cooleygo.com/seedequity/.
-The final documents used will be identical to such documents, except for the modifications set forth in this Term Sheet.
+This Term Sheet, and the related investment documents, have been prepared using industry-curated documents made available via an automated document generator located at https://cooleygo.com/seedequity/dasrefactor/seriesseed.

 ### Financial Information:

-Purchasers who have invested at least *[$________]* ("Major Purchasers") will receive standard information and inspection rights.
+Purchasers who have invested at least *[$________]* ("Major Purchasers") will receive standard information and inspection rights in a customary management rights letter.

 ### Participation Right: